benfalk/blog/source/_posts/2015-10-16-paging-with-offset-kills-performance.markdown

 user scenarios using offset is probably fine, especially when the user has oodles of filter and sorting options at their disposal.
 Chances are they won't go back too many pages to where it matters.
-If however you are generating a lengthy report or larges sections of your data is being operating on in a programmatic manner you may want to worry about this.
+If however you are generating a lengthy report or large sections of your data is being operating on in a programmatic manner you may want to worry about this.
 It was eating up performance time for me and could be for you as well.